Before You Do Anything¶

 - Use the Peel pocketing strategy.

 - Always use a finishing pass of ≈10% of your tools diameter.
-The more dense the material the smaller the finishing pass.
+The denser the material the smaller the finishing pass.

 At this point you should be in HD foam, if that works out you can try some soft wood like pine.